tweag/python-monorepo-example/2019-09-06-why-haskell-is-important.md

 Still I must say that it's essential for us to continue writing Haskell.
 Why?

-Richard Eisenberg predicted, at ZuriHac 2019, that in 100 years we might not be using Haskell itself.
+Richard Eisenberg predicted, at ZuriHac 2019, that we might not be using Haskell itself in the distant future.
 Perhaps a different language—but it will be built on the valuable discoveries we made with Haskell.
 I'm confident that his prediction will come true because: